codeship/screencast-storyboards/storyboards/rails-github-heroku.md

-The Codeship suggests Ruby 1.9.3, but I want to use the same Ruby version as on my computer.
+Codeship suggests Ruby 1.9.3, but I want to use the same Ruby version as on my computer.
 When I type `ruby -v` in the terminal, I find out that I use Ruby `2.0.0p195`.

 ![Ruby Version][screenshot-technology-version]